Brophy College Preparatory Success Story

 Fast Feedback for Stronger Writers + Unabridged Student Survey Results

-- Scope.
-Graiders provided formative feedback on the Sophomore Research Project and AP English practice essays.
+Scope.
+Graiders provided formative feedback on the Sophomore Research Project and timed, on-demand practice essays.

 One critical ingredient in achieving ongoing growth for his students is effective, timely feedback - a strategy Mr. Damaso already heavily incorporates into his teaching practice.
 But there are limits to the amount and objectivity of the feedback he can provide on his own.
 Each year, Mr. Damaso keeps pace with thousands of essays, plans lessons, teaches class, conferences with students on-on-one, and orchestrates students’ use of other online editing tools and peer review networks - not to mention he chairs the English department.

 To boost the amount of feedback for his students - with the added bonus of both timeliness and blind objectivity - we paired Mr. Damaso with a small group of Graiders to read and comment on 70 ten-page essay drafts and 108 in-class, timed practice essays.
 The goal of the partnership was to deliver robust, high-quality feedback with a rapid turnaround time so that students would have the opportunity to reflect on the feedback and, in the case of the Sophomore Research Project, thoughtfully revise their work.

 Detailed, timely revision boosted confidence, motivation, and introspection

 In total for both classes, 124 students received 1,068 pieces of individualized feedback on their writing.
 Mr. Damaso commented that Graiders were “able to direct students to rubric areas and focus their revision” and were “super supportive of my students,” using “productive and affirming language” and able to “both praise and polish student work.”

 Sample Feedback Reports Given to Students by Graiders

 Mr. Damaso described the key benefits of the program as follows: